This post has been read 1308 times!

 I rejoined Twitter yesterday and then deleted my account after a few hours.
-I hate that platform.
+I detest that platform.

 I was curious whether things had a changed.
 So, I created a new Twitter account yesterday.
 Nothing has changed.